 Ethnicity and Health in America Series

 The Office of Ethnic Minority Affairs’ (OEMA) Ethnicity and Health in America Series is designed to raise public awareness concerning the varied health concerns of America’s people of color, while highlighting the impact of psychology and psychological factors on these health concerns.
-OEMA will focus on a chronic health condition particularly relevant to the ethnic group honored during four key months:
+OEMA will focus on substance abuse and addiction as relevant to the ethnic group honored during four key heritage months in 2014:

 Black History Month in February,

 National Hispanic-Latino Heritage Month in September, and